 What Was the Motive?

 Apparently, the culprits disguised themselves as construction workers and snuck onto the grounds late at night to hang the banner.
-In a statement on their Instagram page, Indecline further explained the reasoning behind this message:
+In a statement, they wrote:

 “We think Jesus would understand the concept of a difficult decision.
 He supposedly had to make a few of them and understood sacrifice very intimately….
 When people have strong beliefs about decisions that don’t affect them, those beliefs are worth questioning.
 We are just here to ask those questions.”